 When the MODU hits oil, engineers must seal the well to prepare it for a production rig.
 The engineers will use a pair of plugs to seal off the well bore.
 The bottom plug sits near the oil deposit.
 Drilling mud or seawater provides the pressure to hold the plug in place while the engineers place a top plug to cap the oil well.
 Then the well is ready for a production rig to take over.
 Offshore production rigs work in a similar way to land-based oil rigs.

 With all of this oil-drilling technology in use, and new methods in development, the question remains: Will we have enough oil to meet our needs?
 Current estimates suggest that we have enough oil for about 63 to 95 years to come, based on current and future finds and present demands.

-For more information on oil drilling and related topics, including oil refining, check out the links on the next page.
+For more information on oil drilling and related topics, including oil refining, check out the links below.

 - Australian Institute of Petroleum.
 "Offshore Oil Drilling."
 Earth Science Australia.
 (June 21, 2010) http://earthsci.org/mineral/energy/gasexpl/offshore.html